camielverdult/APC-randomness/README.md

 ## True randomness and how to get it

 Achieving true randomness is a hard, if not impossible, task to complete.
 To understand why it is so complex, we will take a look at some pseudo random number generators and learn more about how random these actually are.
-We will look at multiple ways of generating random numbers, we will come to understand that most of these methods are not so random at all and we will look at what we can do to improve and approach true randomness.
+We will look at multiple ways of generating random numbers, we will come to understand that most of these methods are not so random at all, and we will look at what we can do to improve and approach true randomness.

 ## Project use explanation